Today I want to talk to you a little bit about Human Growth Hormone (HGH).

 The first way to do this is through intermittent fasting.
 This is all the rage these days and part of why it is popular is because it supports anti-aging.

-W are born with all the eggs we will ever have, and it rapidly declines after 35.
+Women are born with all the eggs they’ll will ever have, and it rapidly declines after 35.
 So, optimal human growth hormone can help with the quality of the remaining eggs you have.

 There are few ways to do intermittent fasting, and one of the simplest way to get started is to stop eating for 12 hours between dinner and breakfast the next morning.